cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Save and Test

-Make sure your script matches this, then move on to verify it works.
+Here is the full script we've created from this demo.
+Make sure yours matches it before moving on to testing.

 ``` C#
 using System.Collections;
 using System.Collections.Generic;